Jair Bolsonaro: Views on women

 In an interview with Zero Hora in 2015, Bolsonaro argued that men and women should not receive the same salaries, because women get pregnant, adding that he believes federal law mandating paid maternity leave harms work productivity.
 Bolsonaro has denied saying that women should receive less than men; he claims it was statistical data by IBGE.
 In a public speech in April 2017, Bolsonaro said he had five children, that the first four were male and that for the fifth he produced a daughter out of "a moment of weakness".

 Bolsonaro provoked controversy for a series of remarks made to and about Federal Deputy and former Human Rights Minister Maria do Rosário.
 During a Congressional debate, Bolsonaro said that minors should be treated as adults if they commit heinous crimes such as murder or rape, to which Maria do Rosário responded by calling him a "rapist".
 Bolsonaro then stated that Congresswoman Rosário was "not worth raping; she is very ugly".
 The remarks drew considerable condemnation throughout Brazil.
 In the aftermath of these remarks, Bolsonaro was tried and convicted in a Federal court in September 2015 on counts of hedonic damages against Rosário.
-In June 2016, the Federal Supreme Court responded to a complaint filed by the Attorney General and decided to open two criminal actions against Bolsonaro.
-The Supreme Court ruled that he had potentially incited rape and defamed the honor of his fellow Deputy.
+In June 2016 the Federal Supreme Court responded to a complaint filed by the Attorney General and decided to open two criminal actions against Bolsonaro.
+The Supreme Court ruled that he had potentially incited rape and defamed the honour of his fellow Deputy.
 He faced a penalty of up to six months of jail and a fine.
 Ultimately in August 2017, an appellate court upheld a lower court's verdict which found Bolsonaro guilty and sentenced him to pay a fine to Rosário of R$10,000 (roughly equivalent to US$2,500).
 This lawsuit was dismissed by the Supreme Federal Court as Bolsonaro was inaugurated as president in 2019 and acquired immunity from prosecution.